Early Years Foundation stage curriculum

 Expressive Arts and Design

-Children sing songs, make music and dance, and experiment with ways of changing them.
-They safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function
+- Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture form and function.

 Click on the link below to read the FS Framework in full.